 Further, the tag or label affixed to the fire extinguisher following an annual inspection must have the name of the inspector’s agency written on it.

 Every so often, fire extinguishers need an internal examination to be performed.
 The fire extinguisher manufacturer sets when and how to perform internal inspections.

 When an internal examination is performed, a verification-of-service collar is installed around the neck of the fire extinguisher.
 The collar indicates:

 - The month and year of the internal examination

 - The name of the agency that performed the internal examination

 Why You Should Have Koorsen Fire & Security Perform Your Fire Extinguisher Inspections and Maintenance

 When the time comes for your annual fire extinguisher inspections, Koorsen Fire & Security is here and ready to help.

 The certified expert fire extinguisher technicians at Koorsen Fire & Security have the training and experience necessary to guarantee that your fire extinguishers are always in good working order and ready to be used in an emergency.

-If you have questions about fire extinguisher inspections and maintenance, and to schedule your inspections, contact Koorsen Fire & Security today.
+If you have questions about fire extinguisher service, including inspections and maintenance, and to schedule your inspections, contact Koorsen Fire & Security today.